BirdeeHub/tomlua/README.md

     -- adds metafield toml_type to inline table and array decode results -- such that it keeps track of what was inline or a heading in the file for encode mark_inline = false,
+    -- if tomlua.decode reads a number bigger than can fit in a lua number or integer -- with false it will set + or - math.huge for the value and return normally -- with true it will return nil + an error overflow_errors = false,
+    -- like overflow_errors setting, but for float precision underflow underflow_errors = false,
 }

 -- or you can set them directly on the current object